 Student Residence Halls are also located on or near the campus.
 Stearns Hall and Lincoln Hall, residential type buildings, provide individual rooms for 120 single students.
 Cafeteria facilities are located in Lincoln Hall.

-Lewis Sperry Chafer Chapel, has an auditorium that seats 490 people.
+Lewis Sperry Chafer Chapel has an auditorium that seats 490 people.
 The building contains the offices of the Registrar, an Audio Visual Center and a recording studio.

-Apartments are available for married students in Seminaryowned apartment buildings situated on or near the campus.
-All but five of these comfortable apartments are furnished, the rest are semi-furnished units.
-Rents for these units are much less than for comparable units off the campus.
+Apartments are available for married students in Seminary-owned apartment buildings.
+These apartments are furnished or semi-furnished units.
+Rental charges are modest.
 Applications for these apartments are filed by date.

 The Seminary Book Room is the student supply store, and is a popular browsing spot on campus.
-Through the book room, the Dallas student has access to all books in print on Biblical and theological themes.
+Through the book room, the Dallas student has access to all books in print on biblical and theological themes.
 The book room also carries a variety of school supplies and filing equipment.
 The Snack Shop, in Davidson Hall, provides a meeting room with a snack service for student and faculty use throughout the day.

 Special Teaching Facilities, which include a wide variety of teaching tools, allow the Seminary faculty to impart knowledge as clearly and as thoroughly as possible.
-The Audio Visual Center provides for the use of the faculty many audio visual aids for their classroom presentations.
+The Audiovisual Center provides for the use of the faculty many audiovisual aids for their classroom presentations.
 Student sermons are recorded on a videotape recorder.
 Practice rooms and a sound studio are also available for work outside of homiletics class.
 A tape library with recordings of sermons by well-known preachers permits the students to hear, as well as read, noted pulpit presentations.
 A special room with a one-way glass mirror is available for observing students in actual teaching situations.
 The radio studio provides complete facilities for the training of students in radio and for the production of the Seminary radio program, Heritage.
+THE STUDENT HANDBOOK The faculty recognizes the freedom of each student to develop under the leadership of the Holy Spirit.
+Since students at the Seminary are already recognized as Christian leaders by men and women in the community, it is essential that they live a Godcontrolled life both on and off the campus.
+The Seminary believes that the use of tobacco and intoxicating liquor, and other questionable practices, are not suitable for Christian leaders.
+Students are expected to share these convictions and abide by them.
+The Student Handbook, a handy guide to life on the Seminary campus, is distributed by the Registrar to all students enrolled in the Seminary.
+OPPORTUNITIES FOR CHRISTIAN MINISTRY The results of theological study should be reflected in a dynamic Christian outreach.
+The Dallas-Ft.
+Worth area provides splendid opportunities for student witness.
+Area churches welcome students to teach Sunday School classes and to lead young people's groups.
+The missions, jails, local YMCA chapters and hospitals in the city provide choice fields for effective testimony.
+As the student advances in his studies, he will find other openings in Christian education, church music and church extension.
+Advanced students are sometimes able to serve as pastors while in Seminary, but new students are advised against seeking pastoral appointments, since such work may severely hamper their academic pursuits.